 Dr Peter Duncan and Dr Bryony Pearce worked alongside Galloway Static Gear Fishermen’s Association and Solway Firth Partnership on project implementation which included a series of presentations on creel fishery management options.

-The latest RIFG newsletter including an update from the West Coast IFG is now available to download below:-
+The latest RIFG news can be found RIFG News.
+Previous newsletters including updates from the West Coast IFG are available to download below:-

 Spring 2018 Scottish Regional Inshore Fisheries Groups Newsletter